 The purpose of the pretensioner is to hold the thread taut for the main tensioner.
-As long as thread pulls easily through the pretensioners, they generally do not need adjustments.
+The thread should pull easily through the pretensioners.

 Main tensioners

 Sets the upper tension.
 Tighten tension by turning the knob clockwise.
 Loosen by turning counterclockwise.